dymx101/DYMRollingBanner/README.md

 ### From CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like `SVProgressHUD` in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like `DYMRollingBanner` in your projects.
 Simply add the following line to your [Podfile](http://guides.cocoapods.org/using/using-cocoapods.html):

 ```ruby
 pod 'DYMRollingBanner', '~> 2.1.2'